 Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

-Let me be honest: Lagos isn't for everyone.
-It's loud, chaotic, traffic-strangled, and occasionally overwhelming.
-But Victoria Island — the narrow strip of land between the Lagos Lagoon and the Atlantic Ocean — is where the city's creative energy concentrates into something extraordinary.
-Here's what to do with your time there.
+Lagos doesn't do subtle.
+It's loud, chaotic, traffic-strangled, and gloriously alive.
+And Victoria Island — the narrow strip of land between the Lagos Lagoon and the Atlantic Ocean — is where all that energy concentrates into something extraordinary.
+Here's how to spend your time on the island that turns first-timers into lifelong fans.

 1. Get Lost in Nike Art Gallery